 Broil King has been making BBQs since the 1980s.
 However, they are not a well-established brand in the pellet grill market for the reason being they only started to produce pellet grills in 2019.
-However, after researching the Broil King Baron and Regal pellet grills I must admit I’m pretty impressed.
-The build quality, materials and features included in the Broil King pellet grills at their target price point does make than a valid consideration/alternative to more established pellet grills from say Traeger or Camp Chef.
-So with this post, I’m going to run through the features of the Broil King Baron and Regal pellet grills.
-At the same time highlighting features which I think help the Broil King pellet grills stand out, in a good way.
+However, after researching the Broil King Crown and Regal pellet grills, I must admit I’m pretty impressed.
+The build quality, materials and features included in the Broil King pellet grills at their target price point do make them a valid consideration/alternative to more established pellet grills from Traeger or Camp Chef.

 Introduction To Broil King Pellet Grills

 Broil King is marketing their pellet grills as being capable of both ‘low and slow’ cooking/smoking and high-temperature searing.

 For instance, both the Broil King Crown and Regal pellet grills have a peak cooking temperature of 600 degrees.

 A cooking temperature that high is not often found on many pellet grills, particularly at this mid-range price point.

 There are several other features on these pellet grills which are also not commonly found on competing products which I’ll discuss more below.

 The Crown is the lower-priced option of the two, with the Regal benefiting from a few additional features.
 In terms of the cooking area, there are a couple of pellet grill models under each specification.